Translation Best Practices for Your Checkout Page

 This can be highly frustrating for customers who just want to order their product and get done with it.
 Avoid doing this.
 Instead, ask them to register after they’ve completed their transaction.
 The other idea would be to create an automatic registration process with the data you collect during the checkout process.

 You’re obviously going to collect key information such as the customer’s name, address, phone number, and email.
-All you need to do is to present a partially filled up registration form at the end of the transaction and request the customer to fill up the remaining details.
+All you need to do is present a partially filled-up registration form at the end of the transaction and request the customer to fill up the remaining details.

 The checkout page is one of the most important pages, this is where the sale/deal is closed.
 So, no matter what, don't ignore the checkout page!